 THREE GUITAR PLAYERS IN THE BAND

-It’s no secret that you’ve played almost all the guitar parts on Accept’s records since the beginning of the band.
+It’s no secret that you’ve played almost all the guitar parts on Accept’s records since the band’s beginning.
 You played all the solos, almost all the rhythm guitars, and so on.
 Now that you have two other guitarists in the band, how did you share the guitar parts on this new album?

 So how much did you use this three-guitar advantage in your mind when you wrote these new songs?